MukundSharma11/uberChatbot/README.md

 Ensure Docker is installed on your system.

-You must have your own API keys for:
+You must have your own API keys for (All are free and available at respective websites):

 GROQ_API_KEY (Required)